 This site is an effort to assist you in understanding who we are, what we do and how we may assist you.
 We hope the information presented will help answer many questions about how we function and how the criminal justice system in Fresno County operates in general.

 These pages include our office locations

 .
 We also included helpful links

-to the websites of other members of the community who play significant roles in the criminal justice system.
+to the websites of other members of the community who play a significant role in the criminal justice system.
 In addition, our Frequently Asked Questions

 page provides answers for common questions about the criminal justice system.

 , Mentally Disordered Offenders, pleas of not guilty by reason of insanity, and SVPA proceedings.
-Although the Public Defender Office does not usually directly assist people directly with certificates and rehabilitation and expungements, we do provide provide information and forms on How to Clean Up Your Record.
+Although the Office of the Public Defender does not usually assist people directly with certificates of rehabilitation and expungements, we do provide provide information and forms on How to Clean Up Your Record.

 We appreciate your interest and hope this service will be of some help.
 Should you require further information, just e-mail or call us and we will be more than happy to assist you.

 This site is intended to provide general information which you should verify with a lawyer before relying upon.
 This site does not provide legal advice and is not meant to establish an attorney-client relationship.
 If you are seeking legal advice you should ALWAYS contact a lawyer.